ernstlab/ConsHMM/README.md

 ```

 ## Getting started
-The segmentation and browser files mentioned in the paper are available at https://ernst.cass.idre.ucla.edu/public/ConsHMM/.
+The segmentation and browser files mentioned in the paper are available [here](https://public.hoffman2.idre.ucla.edu/ernst/Y7TZG/).
 The link provides the intermediate files produced by the pipeline using the hg19 Multiz 100-way alignment.

 The [Wiki](https://github.com/ernstlab/ConsHMM/wiki) contains useful tutorials, including how to reproduce the model and segmentation from the original ConsHMM paper or create your own based on a different reference species and/or multiple-sequence alignment.